Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 MCT (short for medium chain triglycerides) oil helps with ketone production and is very easily absorbed for instant energy.

-MCTs are contained in coconut oil and, to a lesser extent, in animal fats, such as butter, however, you can buy MCT oil directly, both in powder and liquid form.
+MCTs are contained in coconut oil and, to a lesser extent, in animal fats, such as butter.
+However, you can buy MCT oil directly, both in powder and liquid form.

 MCT oil is an excellent pre-workout that will easily be transformed into ketones and will give you an energy boost.

 It should take between 2 and 7 days, depending on your previous diet and on how physically active you are.
+If you drink alcohol, your body will try to get rid of the alcohol first before it starts to burn the carbs and glycogen.
+Therefore, consuming alcohol will delay the process.

 Also, don’t forget to get enough electrolytes.